1. EVERYONE CAN PARTICIPATE, REGARDLESS OF SKILLSET

 A: If people are standing around waiting for their turn – wouldn’t you find that boring?

 B: You’ll always have people more skilled than others with an team-building activity, but if everyone has a job to do in concert with the team, they can be proud of group success regardless of how big a role they played.

+For instance, in softball, catching one fly ball in the outfield wouldn’t make you feel a big part of your team.
 But in Team-Building Pac-Man, the least skilled player is always contributing to the points total and can stay out of danger to get team powerups while the more zealous players advance through the maze.

 4-Player Pac-Man 256 is probably our most popular co-operative team-building activity.